zmiles17/toasti/README.md

 ![](public/assets/screenshot.png)

  ## Tech/framework used
-jQuery, MySQL/Sequelize, Node/Express
+HTML/CSS, JavaScript, jQuery, MySQL, Sequelize.js, Node.js, Express, Mocha, Chai, Sinon

  ## Installation
+You will need to run the MySQL server locally, so please install [MAMP](https://www.mamp.info/en/downloads/).
+In order to manage the the local database, you will also need [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).
-If you want to try it out locally, fork the repo, clone your forked repository, and run the following in the root directory:
+If you want to try it out locally, fork the repo, clone your forked repository, make sure to have MySQL server running via MAMP, and run the following in the root directory:
 ```sh
 npm install && npm start
 ```